 How easy is it for your pup to actually get in and out of the RV?
 While it might not seem like a big deal to pick up your small dog and help them get inside if your pup is feeling particularly brave that day and decides to jump it could lead to an injury.
 Even if they’re larger, older dogs might have a problem with larger steps, too.

 While you typically don’t have a lot of options when it comes to the clearance height of your RV, picking up a dog ramp can make things a lot easier.
-In most cases, I’d recommend the pet ramp from WeatherTech which you can see on Amazon by clicking here.
+You can check out our 6 favorite RV-friendly dog ramps in this article.

 The nice thing about the WeatherTech ramp is that it has a weight capacity of 300 pounds which means that most people can safely use it as well.
 That being said, many RVs come equipment with magic stairs that will extend and make it easy for pups to get inside.
 But for RVs like the Winnebago Revel that feature a large barn-style back door a dog ramp makes a great option.